 that takes three parameters: (i) a list of strings (words) called wordList, (ii) a list of positive integers called frequencyList, containing the frequencies of the words in wordList, and (iii) a positive integer k.
 You should assume that wordList and frequencyList have exactly the same length and furthermore the frequency of the word wordList[i] is given by frequencyList[i].
 You may also assume that k is no larger than the length of wordList.
 The function should return a list consisting of the k most frequent words from wordList, with ties broken arbitrarily.
-The words in this list should appear in decreasing order of frequencies (again, with ties broken arbitrarily). (d) Write a program that reads the two given novels and produces as output the 20 words most frequently used by Tolstoy and the 20 words most frequently used by R. L. Stevenson, based on the sample of their writings that we have analyzed.
-It should be clear to you that you will be solving this problem by combining the functions you have created for the earlier problems and doing some extra work beyond that.
+The words in this list should appear in decreasing order of frequencies (again, with ties broken arbitrarily).

+(d) Write a program that reads the three given novels and produces as output the 20 words most frequently used by Tolstoy and the 20 words most frequently used by R. L. Stevenson, based on the sample of their writings that we have analyzed.
+Note that since two of the novels are by R. L. Stevenson, your output for R. L. Stevenson should combine the analysis of the two novels.
+It should be clear to you that you will be solving this problem by combining the functions you have crated for the earlier problems and doing some extra work beyond that.